maechler/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

          .. note:: Be aware to secure the page (e.g. using a TS condition to make it available only if an BE user is logged in) as this page could be called by anyone using any news record uid to see its content.

+         .. note:: If set, any hidden records on the current page are shown as well!

 .. _tsStartingpoint:

 startingpoint